AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 ---

-### New MarkupEditor: `markup_editor_menu`
+### New Editor: `markup_editor_menu`

-Use this for extensions that should appear in the MarkupEditor context menu (breadcrumbs and right-click on elements).
+Use this for extensions that should appear in the New Editor context menu (breadcrumbs and right-click on elements).
 The controller receives events via `handleExtensionEvent`, which routes local handlers to the `markup_editor_menu` controller and dispatches global events through the app event handler.

 ```js
 const myMarkupContextMenu = {